 Careful proofreading is essential to ensure that a book is accurate and consistent.
 Every book published by a traditional publishing house is professionally proofread at least once, and authors who want to succeed need to pay the same attention to quality.
-Your Aunt Margery may be great at spotting typos in the newspaper, but she’s a long way off being at the level of a trained proofreader.

 Working with a proofreader gives you peace of mind that you haven’t missed any ‘embarrasing erors’ in your book.
 We proofreaders are eagle-eyed, we’re sticklers for consistency and we can sniff out a misplaced apostrophe at 20 paces.

 Remember, as a proofreader I’m not here to judge – everyone makes mistakes.
 But readers do judge, which is why professional proofreading is important to your reputation as an author.

 Why work with a proofreader?